Importing a document load file via Import/Export

 • Auto Map Fields button—click this button to automatically map fields.
 The fields from the load file are mapped to any existing fields of the same name in the workspace.

-• Mapped to the top toggle—when turned on, this option groups all mapped fields on the top.
+• Mapped to the top toggle—when toggled on, this option groups all mapped fields on the top of the listing.

-• Load File Sample column—presents exemplary data from the load file fields.
+• Load File Sample column—presents read-only example data from the load file fields.

-• Load File Fields column—provides the load file field names.
+• Load File Fields column—displays the field names from the load file.
+Use the Filter box to search for field names.

-• Additional Field Settings column—to enable additional field settings, go to the Additional Field Settings column and click the Choose down arrow to select the additional field as follows:
+• Additional Field Settings column—to enable additional field settings, click the Choose down arrow in this column to select the additional field as follows:

 • Folder Information Column—select this option if you want to use a metadata field to build the folder structure for the workspace.

-• Native File—select this option if the field from your load file contains a relative path to the native files.
+• Native File—select this option if the field from your load file contains a relative or absolute path to the native files.
+If using absolute paths, you must activate Express Transfer prior to starting the import job.

 • Append Only—loads only new records.